 - Le Rosey: Le Rosey consists of two campuses: Rolle in autumn and spring, and Gstaad in the winter.

-- International School of Zug and Luzern: The International School of Zug and Luzern is a day school spread over three campuses in and around Zug.
+- International School of Zug and Luzern: a day school spread over three campuses in and around Zug.
 Boys and girls are offered the International Baccalaureate programme.

 - ISOCS International School of Central Switzerland

 - ICS Inter-community School Zurich: With a school campus located 15 minutes away from Zurich Center, the Inter-Community School Zurich (ICS) is the longest-established international school in the Zurich area.
 Their language of instruction is English and all students learn German.
 Many also study a third language through to Grade 12.

 - Japanese School in Zurich